unrowdy/radio/README.md

   * pass more data around vs including modules everywhere
   * index.html still has canvas
+  * more than two levels of keyboard volume
+  * keyboard presets are kinda hacky, also allow ten
   * clean up visualizer on/off code
     * also the waterfall down was kinda cool
   * More responsive design